 Sponsored by the Gabor A. & Judith K. Somorjai Endowment Fund

-Brookhart will present his award address before the Division of Catalysis Science & Technology and the Division of Inorganic Chemistry.
+Davis will present the award address before the Division of Catalysis Science & Technology.